 It’s also important not to price your caravan too high, either.
 If you put your prices too high, you’ll end up pricing yourself out of what many people are willing to pay.
 When others are charging much less, and there’s not a lot of competition, you could find your booking calendar empty.
 Make sure you take a look at how prices change through the seasons.

 It’s important to be flexible with your pricing if you want to keep your bookings up.
 Even if you set different prices for different seasons, you can still adjust them in particular weeks or months if things are particularly slow or particularly busy.
 Watch what other owners are doing to see if you should follow.

 Advertising Your Caravan

 To get people into your caravan, you need to advertise it.
 You might choose to use a letting agent who will manage your holiday home for a commission, including advertising your caravan for you.
-You can also use advertising portals such as Rent My Caravan to find bookings.
+Advertising portals such as Rent My Caravan may also be used to find bookings.
 You can create your own web page and set up a bookings calendar so you can deal directly with your guests and manage bookings.

 Which Caravans Are Best for Rentals?